olohmann/azure-hands-on-labs/labs/04_containers_on_azure/containers_on_azure.md

 To solve this problem, the building and packaging steps themselves should be running in a container as well.

 1. For building and packaging a .NET Core app, we need the .NET SDK installed.
 The base image we used in the preceding exercise only has the runtime, not the SDK, thus we need another base image.
-Additionally, we need to execute the publish command right within the container, which we can achieve using the `RUN` command.
+Additionally, we need to execute the publish command right within the container, which we can achieve using the `RUN` instruction.
 Change your Dockerfile to look like this:

    ```Dockerfile
    FROM microsoft/dotnet:2.1-sdk